 In the long run, the most important spatial articulation involves stark juxtapositions like this one

 between a neat red-roofed Israeli settlement on the hill and a poor village of tents below.
 The authorities, after evicting the residents of Susiya years ago from their historic village, will not issue a permit for a single permanent structure in the village that the farmers reconstituted on their lands.
 If villagers look up they see a settlement and beyond that the huge power lines that service it.
-Perhaps they see the eruv lines.
+Perhaps they see the eruv lines coursing through the valley that lies between the settlement and the village.
 What do the settlers see when they look down?

 Here the eruv allows residents to live against, rather than with, other people, and some residents make use of its blessings to carry, and to throw, rocks.